rafaelmartins/balde-cms/README.md

 balde-cms
 =========

-A simple Content Management System build with balde microframework
+A simple CMS built with balde microframework